Type-Moon: 1999–2003: Beginnings as a Doujin circle

-On 30 December 2002, in collaboration with French-Bread (known as Watanabe Seisakujo (Note: 渡辺製作所) before 2003), Type-Moon released at Comiket 63 the fighting game/visual novel Melty Blood, a doujin game for compatible PCs that serves as the third proper entry in the Tsukihime series.
+In December 2002, in collaboration with French-Bread (known as Watanabe Seisakujo before 2003), (Note: Japanese: 渡辺製作所, Hepburn: Seisakusho) Type-Moon released at Comiket 63 the fighting gamevisual novel Melty Blood, a doujin game for compatible PCs that serves as the third proper entry in the Tsukihime series.
 It was followed by the expansion Melty Blood Re-Act, released on 30 May 2004, which received a patch update, Final Tuned, as a free download over the Internet.
 Type-Moon and French-Bread partnered with Ecole Software to develop and publish a commercial version titled Melty Blood Act Cadenza that was released for Sega NAOMI arcade systems on 25 March 2005 and for the PlayStation 2 on 10 August 2006.
 A Windows port of Melty Blood Act Cadenza Ver.
 B, an upgraded version of the arcade edition, was released on 27 August 2007.

-To mark the end of activities as a doujin circle, Type-Moon released at Comic Revolution 33 in April 2003 Tsuki-Bako: a specially packaged three-disc set that includes Tsukihime, an expanded version of the omake disc named "Plus+Disc", the fan disc, and a new arrangement for all BGM.
+Type-Moon had released the Tsuki-Bako: a specially packaged three-disc set that includes Tsukihime, an expanded version of the omake disc named "Plus+Disc", the fan disc, and a new arrangement for all BGM, at Comic Revolution 33 in April 2003.
 Tsukihime's popularity led to a 12-episode TV anime adaptation by J.C.Staff with the title Lunar Legend Tsukihime that aired from October to December 2003 on BS-i, which was later licensed by Geneon Entertainment for release in North America in 2004.
 A manga adaptation illustrated by Sasakishonen using the same title as the anime was serialized in the magazine Dengeki Daioh from the October 2003 to September 2010 issues, with its chapters collected across ten volumes published by ASCII Media Works.
-It was initially licensed by ComicsOne for an English release in North America in 2004, but later, in 2005, DrMaster took over the publication of ComicsOne's manga titles, including Lunar Legend Tsukihime.
-However, DrMaster went bankrupt in 2009, and so only six of the ten volumes went published.
+It was initially licensed by ComicsOne for an English release in North America in 2004, with DrMaster taking over the publication of ComicsOne's manga titles, including Lunar Legend Tsukihime.